JKTKops/r7rs-parser/README.md

 of the features of R7RS that this parser is capable of accepting (such as complex numbers).

 This parser aims to parse all of R7RS-small Scheme.
-Currently, only bytevectors and directives are outstanding.
-Attempting to parse a #!fold-case directive will cause a lexical error.
-Unrecognized directives will be treated as errors when they are added.
+To my knowledge, it is functional.

 If you play with the parser and notice any bugs, please let me know!